Consumer medicine information

 Looking after your medicine

-Store the unused inhaler(s) in a refrigerator (2°C-8°C) until you are ready to use.
+• Store the unused inhaler(s) in a refrigerator (2°C-8°C) until you are ready to use one.
 Do not freeze.

-Before use, take one inhaler out of the refrigerator for some minutes to allow for the solution to warm up.
-After first use, store the inhaler below 30°C for a maximum of 2 months.
-Enter the date of first use on the removable label and affix to the inhaler.
+• Enter the date of first use on the removable label and stick it onto the inhaler.
 Do not put the inhaler back into the refrigerator.

 • in the bathroom or near a sink, or